I’ve spent 20+ years in the online course industry, so I’m not going to waste your time with a 25+ best course platforms list.

 - Kickstarter – $89/mo – Best for beginners launching their first digital product.

-- Basic – $179/mo (annual) – Ideal for new creators starting to grow with a few products and more email contacts.
+- Basic – $179/mo (annual) – Ideal for creators starting to grow with a few products and more email contacts.

 - Growth – $249/mo (annual) – Best value for growing creators who need automations, branding, and full marketing tools.